-A SCADA system may communicate with the controller through either the RS232 Serial Port or through the Optional Ethernet Port.
-The controller operates as a MODBUS slave, where all communication is initiated by the MODBUS master.
+A SCADA system, using the Modbus protocol, may communicate with the controller through either the RS232 Serial Port or through the Optional Ethernet Port.
+The controller operates as a Modbus Slave, where all communication is initiated by the Modbus Master.